 Please see below statement from Refugees International Senior Advocate for Women and Girls Devon Cone:

-For more information or to arrange an interview, please contact Sarah Sheffer at firstname.lastname@example.org or 202 540 7029.
+For more information or to arrange an interview, contact Refugees International Director of Communications Sarah Sheffer at firstname.lastname@example.org or +1 202 540 7029.

 Photo Caption: Newly arrived Somalian refugees settle on the edge of the Dagahaley refugee camp which makes up part of the Dadaab refugee settlement on July 21, 2011 in Dadaab, Kenya.
 (Photo by Oli Scarff/Getty Images)